Trauma center: Level I

 Key elements include 24‑hour in‑house coverage by general surgeons and prompt availability of care in varying specialties—such as orthopedic surgery, cardiothoracic surgery, neurosurgery, plastic surgery, anesthesiology, emergency medicine, radiology, internal medicine, otolaryngology, oral and maxillofacial surgery, and critical care, which are needed to adequately respond and care for various forms of trauma that a patient may suffer, as well as provide rehabilitation services.

 Most Level I trauma centers are teaching hospitals/campuses.
 Additionally, a Level I center has a program of research, is a leader in trauma education and injury prevention, and is a referral resource for communities in nearby regions.

+Level I and II trauma centers are focused on maintaining the capability "to take a patient to the operating room immediately 24/7/365".
+This requires careful management of hospital resources to ensure their constant availability around the clock.
+For example, elective surgeries must be booked in such a way as to leave gaps in the schedule, to ensure that at least one fully-equipped operating room is always available for immediate use by the trauma service at all times.

+A trauma center must ensure that a general or trauma surgeon can respond to a patient's bedside within 15 minutes of notification at least 80% of the time.
+To satisfy this requirement, most Level I and many Level II centers have a surgeon in-house at all times, and there is usually another surgeon on backup (that is, on call to respond from home) if needed.
+They also have a surgical nurse and scrub technician or two surgical nurses in-house at all times to support the trauma surgeon on duty.
+These surgical personnel must be supported by a complete trauma team of nurses and technicians in the emergency department able to care for, support, and safely transport critically ill patients through the hospital.
+Nurses on a trauma team are often the most experienced nurses in the emergency department, with extensive training in critical care skills such as advanced airway management and rapid delivery of blood transfusions.

+Other specialists do not need to be in-house at the trauma center on a 24/7/365 basis, but they also must be carefully managed to avoid occupational burnout and to ensure consistent rapid response when on call.
+For example, neurosurgeons are notoriously scarce and will burn out if there are not enough of them on call for a trauma center to share the workload.

 Level II

 A Level II trauma center works in collaboration with a Level I center.
 It provides comprehensive trauma care and supplements the clinical expertise of a Level I institution.
 It provides 24-hour availability of all essential specialties, personnel, and equipment.
 Oftentimes, level II centers possess critical care services capable of caring for almost all injury types indefinitely.
 Minimum volume requirements may depend on local conditions.
 Such institutions are not required to have an ongoing program of research or a surgical residency program.